-As part of a review of what we need to do over the next 5 years with I’m a Scientist, we looked at how visitors accessed the site and how that has changed year by year over the last 4 years.
+In 2014, as part of a review of what we need to do over the next 5 years with I’m a Scientist, we looked at how visitors accessed the site and how that has changed year by year over the last 4 years.
 We also looked at how visitors registered as students differed from All visitors.
 The Student visitors probably give a fair reflection of school IT capabilities.
 In the graphs the student data is represented by dashed lines.
 We only have student data from 2011 when we started tracking registered users separately.
+View more data up to 2019, 2018, 2015.

 It was no surprise to see that visits from mobile and tablet devices were increasing but having 23.6% of visits from mobile devices in 2013 was a shock.
 Delving deeper it is clear that it is mostly questions that mobile users visit.
 Tablets tell a different story.
 For student tablet users there is little difference in content visited when compared to student desktop users.
 And it is interesting to see that the levels of tablet use are the same for students as for all users at just under 8%.